Game Based eLearning: Know The Why Before You Begin

 Gamification is the application of typical elements of game playing (e.g. point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service (Oxford Dictionary).

 It is also used in education, and parenting, which aren’t mentioned in this definition.
 Gamification uses gaming elements to accomplish another goal.

 Games are a form of play or sport, especially a competitive one played according to rules and decided by skill, strength, or luck.
 (Oxford Dictionary)

 A game stands alone and is a complete entity on its own.
 Think board games, football, Candy Crush.
-(Our online games introduce ads, which is a revenue source for the game developer, but they still stand on their own for the most part.
+(Many online games introduce ads, which is a revenue source for the game developer, but they still stand on their own for the most part.)

 For games that involve others, there’s often a sense of competition.
 You want to beat your opponent.
 Some games involve skill, others chance, but we are motivated to gain more points (think card games), get around the board to the finish line (think board games), beat the other team (think soccer) or complete the puzzle to move to the next level (think Candy Crush).